NeurodataWithoutBorders/neurodatawithoutborders.github.io/content/policies/_index.md

   - title: Policies on Community-driven Development and Integration of New Neuroscience Technologies with NWB
     list:
-      - subtitle: "NWB Extension Sharing:"
+      - subtitle: "NWB Extension Sharing"
         items:
           - heading: "Guidelines for sharing NWB extensions (NDX)"
             icon: /images/guidelines.png